Después de leer esta hoja informativa, por favor llame a la Línea directa (877-447-4487) para hablar de sus opciones con un consejero.

 7-2.
 Methods of identification

 a.
-Early ID is a critical aspect of the ASAP intervention process.
-Identification occurs through a variety of methods--
+Early ID is a critical aspect of the SUD evaluation process and occurs through a variety of methods--

 Comentario: La "Limited Use Policy" (política del uso limitado), la cual previene el uso de las pruebas del consumo de drogas y el alcoholismo para castigar a un soldado o afectar a la calificación de su servicio bajo ciertas circunstancias, se describe a continuación.

 b.
-In situations where a Soldier reveals to a chaplain that he or she is abusing or has abused alcohol or a drug, privileged communication could limit a chaplain from notifying a Soldier's unit commander.
+In situations where a Soldier reveals to a chaplain or chaplain assistant that they have or have had an alcohol or other drug use problem, confidential communication could limit a chaplain from notifying a Soldier's unit commander.
 However, the Soldier may waive the communication privilege and allow the chaplain to inform the unit commander.
-This is required for a Commander to enroll the Soldier in ASAP.
-If the Soldier does not waive his or her privilege, the chaplain would inform the Soldier that:
+If the soldier does not waive their privilege, the chaplain will inform the Soldier that treatement for an SUD is available through the BH clinic.

 c.
-Identification resulting from a Soldier seeking emergency treatment for an actual or possible alcohol or other drug overdose, not subsequent to a traffic accident or criminal offense, is considered to be a variation of volunteering.
+Identification resulting from a Soldier seeking emergency treatment for an actual or possible alcohol or other drug overdose, not subsequent to a traffic accident or criminal offense, is considered to be a variation of voluntary (self) ID, and therefore the limited use policy will apply.
 For reporting purposes, such cases will be classified as self referral.

 Administrative and Uniform Code of Military Justice Actions for Soldiers